Autism starts when a child is very young. Children with an autism spectrum disorder have:

 Resources and Community Support

-We help connect families to resources and support in their communities, like respite care and child care (to give you a break!), safety equipment, support groups, vocational programs, self-advocacy support, and more.
+We connect families to resources and support in their communities, including respite care and child care, safety equipment, support groups, vocational programs, self-advocacy support, and more.

 Here are some local resources we like: